 The CFT incurs expenses related to five pension plans.
 Benefits under the CFT's 401(k) Plans are based on the required contributions made to the Plans.
 The pension costs for the CFT's two defined benefit plans are determined by actuarial valuation.
-The CFT makes contributions to two Offices and Professional Employees International Union (OPEIU) pension plans for the office and clerical staff, one for its Northern California employees and one for its Southern California employees.
-These Plans may have liabilities for unfunded vested benefits at December 31, 2020
+The CFT makes contributions to two Office and Professional Employees pension plans for the office and clerical staff, one for its Northern California employees and one for its Southern California employees.
+These Plans may have liabilities for unfunded vested benefits at December 31, 2021 requiring assessment of

-NOTES TO STATEMENT OF ALLOCATED CHARGEABLE AND NONCHARGEABLE EXPENSES FOR THE YEAR ENDED DECEMBER 31, 2020 requiring assessment of withdrawal liability from contributing employers who withdraw from the Plans.
+NOTES TO STATEMENT OF ALLOCATED CHARGEABLE AND NONCHARGEABLE EXPENSES FOR THE YEAR ENDED DECEMBER 31, 2021 withdrawal liability from contributing employers who withdraw from the Plans.
 The management of the CFT has expressed no intent to withdraw from these Plans and the withdrawal liability, if any, to the CFT has not been computed.